drupalcommerce/commerce-docs/v2/payments/installing-payment-gateway.rst

 Installing and configuring a payment gateway
 =======================================

 While configuring your store you would probably want to install and configure a payment gateway provider module so that you can accept online payments.
-Currently available payment gateways for Commerce 2 are listed here :ref:`available-payment-gateways`.
+Currently available payment gateways for Commerce 2 are listed `here <available-payment-gateways.rst>`_.

 This tutorial will guide you through configuring a payment gateway provider using the Commerce PayPal module as an example.